-In 2009, the most Reverend David L. Ricken, Bishop of Green Bay, opened a formal Church investigation into the Marian apparitions that occurred in 1859 on the site of the Shrine of Our Lady of Good Help.
-While considered private revelation, the task of the commission was to review all the historical information on the apparitions, as well as the life of Adele, and test their consistency with Public Revelation as guarded by the Catholic Church.
-Based on the finding of this commission, on the feast day of the Immaculate Conception, 2010, Bishop Ricken gave official Church approval of the apparitions that occurred at Champion, Wisconsin (previously known as Robinsonville).
+In 2009, the most Reverend David L. Ricken, Bishop of Green Bay, opened a formal Church investigation into the Marian apparitions that occurred in 1859 on the site of the Shrine of Our Lady of Champion.
+While considered private revelation the task of the commission was to review all the historical information on the apparitions, as well as the life of Adele, and test their consistency with the Catholic Church.
+Based on the finding of this commission, on the feast day of the Immaculate Conception, 2010, Bishop Ricken gave official Church approval of the apparitions that occurred in Champion, Wisconsin (previously known as Robinsonville).